-Before continuing, it is necessary to clarify that, although it’s very annoying, coughing is an act, a defense mechanism of the body, which helps keep the throat and respiratory tract clear of possible pathogens.
+Before continuing, let’s be clear in that, though annoying, coughing is an act, a defense mechanism of the body, which helps keep the throat and respiratory tract clear of possible pathogens.

-The good news is that, when the cough is mild and punctual, it can be easily relieved with candies, herbal infusions, or a room humidifier.
+The good news is that, when the cough is mild and punctual, you can easily relieve it with candies, herbal infusions, or a room humidifier.

-Here are the best teas that can help you relieve your cough in a natural way.
-Write down these delicious recipes!
+The infusions below are the best to help you relieve a cough in a natural way.
+Write them down, they’re quite tasty!

 Singers and other people who use their voice a lot, love thyme tea.
 It’s not strange; this herb is very good for infections of your vocal tract and lungs.